ASKurz/blogdown/content/blog/2025-02-02-matching-missing-data-a-quasi-experiment-and-causal-inference-oh-my/index.md

     ## $ OSP <fct> 0, 1, 1, 0, 0, 0, 0, 0, 0, 1, 1, 1, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, …
     ## $ KOA <fct> 1, 0, 0, 0, 1, 1, 0, 1, 1, NA, 1, 0, 0, 0, 0, 0, 1, 0, 0, NA, 0, 1…

 Here we make a few adjustments to the data.
 First, I generally prefer the **tidyverse** style of lower-case variable names (see [Wickham, 2020](#ref-wickhamTidyverseStyleGuide2020)).
-Second, I generally like my lower-case names to use whole words such as `race`, rather than abbreviations, such as `rac`.
+Second, I generally like my lower-case names to use whole words such as `race`, rather than abbreviations like `rac`.
 Third, I prefer my 2-level nominal variables in a dummy-code format.
 Here we make those changes and save the results as `d`.

 ``` r
 d <- osteoarthritis |>